rathus14/data-analysis-project/README.md

 **Dataset:** Motor Insurance Claims — [Kaggle](https://www.kaggle.com/)
 58,592 policies | 41 original features | 3 engineered variables (`annual_premium`, `claim_cost`, `loss_ratio`)

 The raw dataset is not included in this repository.
-Download it from Kaggle and run `engineer_features/engineer_insurance_features.py` to reproduce the engineered dataset used in the analysis.
+Download it from Kaggle and run `engineer_features/engineer_insurance_features.py` to reproduce the engineered dataset that was used in the analysis.

 ---